 This continuing education event occurs in April each year, attracting nearly 175 pharmacy professionals.
 The MPA Pharmacy Law and Policy Symposium is intended to provide pharmacists, pharmacy technicians and student pharmacists with important legislative and regulatory updates that impact their profession.
 In the past, presentations have included Drug Enforcement Administration drug trends and diversion efforts, legislative priorities in Michigan, administrative rules and Michigan Medicaid priorities.
 Participants are also given the opportunity to meet with legislators following the conclusion of the event to discuss important pharmacy issues while they’re in Lansing.

-- The 2017 event will be held Tuesday, April 18, at Lansing Community College, West Campus.
-Registration is available online through 4:30 p.m. on Wednesday, April 12.
-Onsite registration will also be available.
+- The 2019 event will be held Wednesday, April 17, at Lansing Community College, West Campus.

 Pharmacy Day at the Capitol